MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 ms.author: v-dansisson
 ms.reviewer: alkohli
 ms.topic: how-to
-ms.date: 1/19/2023
+ms.date: 1/30/2023
 ---

 # Deploy a virtual Azure Stack HCI cluster (preview)

 [!INCLUDE [applies-to](../../includes/hci-applies-to-supplemental-package.md)]

 This article describes how to deploy a single-server or multi-node Azure Stack HCI, version 22H2, on a host system running Hyper-V on Windows Server 2022, Windows 11, or later.
-A virtual deployment of Azure Stack HCI, version 22H2 is intended for educational and demonstration purposes only.
-Microsoft Support doesn't support virtual deployments.

 You’ll need administrator privileges for the Azure Stack HCI virtual deployment and be familiar with the existing Azure Stack HCI solution.
 The deployment can take around 2.5 hours to complete.

+> [!IMPORTANT]
+> A virtual deployment of Azure Stack HCI, version 22H2 is intended for educational and demonstration purposes only.
+Microsoft Support doesn't support virtual deployments.

 > [!IMPORTANT]
 > Azure Stack HCI 22H2 is in preview.
 Please review the terms of use for the preview and sign up before you deploy this solution.
 For more details, see the [Preview Terms Of Use | Microsoft Azure ](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).